Deploying BlueField Software Using BFB with PXE

 # mlx-mkbfb -x DOCA_2.7.0_BSP_4.7.0_Ubuntu_22.04-<version>.bfbNote

-mlx-mkbfbis a Python script that can be found in BlueField release tarball under the
+mlx-mkbfb is a Python script that can be found in BlueField release tarball under the /bin directory or in the BlueField Arm file system /usr/bin/mlx-mkbfb.

 Create a boot entry in the PXE server.
 For example: